splatert/lblbrowser/README.md

 - Keep track of where you're at on the search results page.
 Especially when browsing big labels.
 - Quickly add filters with convenience.
 - Download artwork of your favorite singles and albums.
+- Retrieve barcodes and identifers of album tracks.
-- Easily Select and copy items from the tracklist.
+- Select and copy data from a tracklist without having to inspect their HTML elements.

 ## Setup